-How Jennifer Lopez Tamed Alex Rodriguez: From Serial Star Dater to MVP of Her Heart
+How Jennifer Lopez Tamed Alex Rodriguez: From Serial Star Dater to MVP of Her Heart - E!
+Online

 Regardless, Rodriguez had been labeled "Stray-Rod" by the New York Post when he was photographed with a woman identified as a former Vegas stripper in 2007, so...
 Madonna wasn't exactly needed as a Material witness or anything.
 A-Rod and his wife also had a prenuptial agreement and the state of Florida, where their family lived in a $12 million mansion in Coral Gables, doesn't financially penalize spouses for infidelity in divorce cases, unless dictated by the prenup.

-Rodriguez and Cynthia had their financial and custody issues sewn up within a few months and have remained friendly co-parents of Ella and Natasha.
-"From the beginning, we always put the kids first, so that they would grow and have emotional wellness and not feel a lot of the tugging that you see sometimes that happens in families that are divorced," Cynthia told ABC's Nightline last October.
+Rodriguez and Cynthia had their financial and custody issues sewn up within a few months and have remained friendly co-parents of Ella and Natasha, both of whom have seemingly eased happily into modern-family life with Lopez's twins, Max and Emme.
+"From the beginning, we always put the kids first, so that they would grow and have emotional wellness and not feel a lot of the tugging that you see sometimes that happens in families that are divorced," Cynthia told ABC's Nightline in October 2017.
 The segment showed the exes in Florida, amiably watching a video on Rodriguez's phone of Lopez performing after catching her show in Las Vegas.

-For the first several years after his divorce, Rodriguez showed no signs that he was looking to get too serious with anyone, instead dating—in hindsight, anyway—fellow not-anxious-to-settle-down-either stars such as Kate Hudson and Cameron Diaz.
+For the first several years after his divorce, Rodriguez showed no signs that he was looking to get too serious with anyone, instead dating fellow not-too-anxious-to-settle-down stars such as Kate Hudson and Cameron Diaz.

-He didn't keep his recognizable girlfriends a secret (not that it was possible, anyway), they came to games and they'd go on dates and vacations, the usual, but there were no Met Galas or Hollywood premieres or any other splashy photo opportunities.
+He didn't keep his recognizable girlfriends a secret (not that it was possible, anyway).
+They went to baseball games and they'd go on dates and vacations, the usual, but there were no Met Galas or Hollywood premieres, or any other splashy red carpet photo opportunities.

-In 2012, however, Rodriguez started dating model and former WWE diva Torie Wilson, and they stayed together for about three years.
-But much as was the case with his teammate Derek Jeterwhose style on and off the field when it came to skills, stats, attitude, clothes, dating and everything else you can think of was compared to A-Rod's (or was it the other way around?) during all their years together—it was fairly clear that Rodriguez wasn't planning on making any big, personal moves while he was still playing ball.
+In 2012, however, Rodriguez started dating model and former WWE diva Torrie Wilson, and they stayed together for about three years.
+But much as was the case with his teammate Derek Jeter—whose style on and off the field when it came to skills, stats, attitude, clothes, dating and everything else you can think of was compared to A-Rod's (or was it the other way around?) during all their years together—it was fairly clear that Rodriguez wasn't planning on making any big, personal moves while he was still playing ball.

 When Wilson and Rodriguez split up in 2015, Page Six reported that she got tired of his unwillingness to commit.